Tagalos/Restaurant-Application/README.md

 Ensure your database service is running locally and that credentials match your environment settings.

- Environment Variables
+# 🔐 Environment Variables
 Create a .env file in the backend directory with the following content:

-env
-Αντιγραφή
-Επεξεργασία
+.env
 PORT=3000
 DB_HOST=localhost
 DB_USER=your_db_user